Guwahati police apprehends man with 36 cartons of liquor | Law-Order

 - India

-Guwahati police arrested a person on Thursday with 36 cartons of 1,704 Indian-made foreign liquor (IMFL), along with a van, Guwahati police tweeted on Friday.
+Guwahati police on Thursday arrested a person with 36 cartons of 1,704 Indian-made foreign liquor (IMFL) along with a van, police said on Friday.
+The accused has been identified as Jadumoni Haloi.

 The Guwahati police took his official Twitter account to inform about the same.
-They informed that after the detection is done by the Village Defence Party (VDP), a team of Pragjyotishpur police station under East Guwahati Police District (EGPD) arrested one person on Thursday night.
+They informed that after the detection is done by the Village Defence Party (VDP), a team of Pragjyotishpur police station under East Guwahati Police District (EGPD) arrested one Jadumoni Haloi at No 2 Dhankunda on Thursday night.
 "Police seized 36 cartons with 1704 IMFL bottles and an ECHO Van," Guwahati police tweeted.
+Speaking to ANI on Friday, Lukhomang Lhouvum, Officer-in-Charge of Pragjyotishpur police station stated the reason behind arresting the youth.
+He said that the accused was not able to show proper documents of the seized liquor bottles.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)